 Parameter Description Range of Values Mod Target?
 Launch Mode This controls how a note trigger affects the playback of a pad.
 Trigger: Activate the Pad by touching the pad or through MIDI note on.
 Blackbox will start playback of the WAV file and play through to the end.
 No Gate : Begin the WAV file playback in the same manner as Trigger mode.
 But in Gate mode, playback will stop when you release the touch or the MIDI note is released.
 Toggle : Begin the WAV file playback in the same manner as Trigger mode.
 When another trigger event happens, the playback will stop.
 Attack The time it takes for the sound to reach its loudest level 0.0 to 100.0% The attack percentage is a logarithmic scale between 0 and 9 seconds.
 No Decay How long it takes for the sound to go from the initial peak to the sustain level 0.0 to 100.0% The decay percentage is a logarithmic scale between 0 and 38 seconds.
 No Sustain The volume level that the sound maintains when you hold a note 0.0 to 100.0% No Release The release specifies how long the note will continue to play and fade out when the note is released.
 In Gate mode, the release begins when the touch ends, the gate signal goes low, or the MIDI note off event occurs.
 In Toggle mode, the release begins when the toggle off occurs.
 In Trigger mode with sample pads the release begins when reaching the Loop End point in loop mode, or the Start + Len point when not looping.
 In Trigger mode for Clips and Slicers, the release has no effect.
-O to 100% The release percentage is a logarithmic scale between 0 and 38 seconds.
+0 to 100% The release percentage is a logarithmic scale between 0 and 38 seconds.
 No

 Parameter Description Range of Values Mod Target?
 MIDI Specifies a MIDI channel to be Default, Ch1 through Ch16.
-No used to trigger all pads by mapping a not pad.
-This MIDI parameter sets an addition channel that this pad will respond to in a way.
-If set to Default, this pad only responded and the set of the mapping and the pad will respond to in a way.
-If set to Default, this pad only responded and the parameter, the MIDI signal on the designation of the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter, the MIDI signal on the designation of the way for the mapping parameter.
-Note 64 (typically mix will play the note as recorded, unless the has information that maps it to a different note.
-Each note above or below the base transpose the pitch the corresponding number semitones.
-If you want to use MIDI controls to module parameters for this pad, you will need to semitone the source MIDI channel here.
-More than one pad can be assigned to the MIDI channel.
-In this case, both pads will be triggered.
-Any MIDI channel that is mapped to a pad this parameter no longer triggers sequence.
+Target?
+No ach DI int the this the C) file will of used to play this pad pitch shifted and to modulate parameters for this pad.
 The GlobalMIDI channel configured in Tools is used to trigger all pads by mapping a note to each pad.
 This MIDI parameter sets an additional MIDI channel that this pad will respond to in a different way.
 If set to Default, this pad only responds to the GlobalMIDI channel.
 When a value other than Default is assigned to this parameter, the MIDI signal on the designated channel will trigger playback of the WAV file at the corresponding pitch.
 Note 64 (typically middle C) will play the note as recorded, unless the WAV file has information that maps it to a different base note.
 Each note above or below the base note will transpose the pitch the corresponding number of semitones.
 If you want to use MIDI controls to modulate parameters for this pad, you will need to specify the source MIDI channel here.
 More than one pad can be assigned to the same MIDI channel.
 In this case, both pads will be triggered.
 Any MIDI channel that is mapped to a pad using this parameter no longer triggers sequences or pad hits on unmapped pads, even if the GlobalMIDI channel is set to OMNI.

 The remaining parameters are specific to the Pad Mode (slicer, sample or clip).
-We will discuss each Pad Mode individually in the next sections.
+We will discuss each Pad Modeindividually in the next sections.9:2Seq 8